The coronial process

 After a court case, a coroner might not begin an inquiry.
 They may decide that the evidence already provided has given them all the information they need to make their decision.

-The Chief Coroner is considering whether further investigation is needed and what the next steps will be.
+The Chief Coroner is considering whether further investigation is needed.